henniggroup/VASPsol/README.md

 The only thing that the user needs to do is to update the solvation routines by copying the **VASPsol/src/solvation.F** file to the src/ folder in the original VASP folder, **vasp.5.4.X/src/** and follow the install instructions for the compilation of the original VASP.

+**Note on versions >=5.4.4:**

+It seems like the complementary error function definition has been refactored a bit in the newer versions.
+Inorder to ensure the solvation module's compatibility with the newer versions of vasp please add **-Dsol_compat** option to the list of precompiler options(CPP_OPTIONS) in the makefile.

 **Note on binaries:**